-You may be doing great work, but you’re still not getting the raise you deserve.
-You know it’s possible to get a raise because some of your colleagues have gotten it.
+You know it’s possible to get a raise because some of your coworkers have gotten one.

-Whether it’s this scenario or something along these lines, you need to start evaluating your next step.
+But whether it’s this scenario or something similar, you need to start planning your next step.

-When this happens for a couple of days or even a couple of weeks, it may not be a big issue.
+When this happens for a couple of days or even a couple of weeks, then it’s no big deal.

-You’re having to take work home with you.
+Are you having to take work home with you?

 If you’re anything like me, you really value your work-life balance.

-However, if you are counting down the hours until you can go home, only to be disturbed by work at home, it’s likely that you are ready to search for something else.
+But if you’re counting down the hours until you can go home – only to be disturbed by work at home – it’s likely that you’re ready to search for something else.

-So why is it that women only feel comfortable going after an opportunity once we’ve checked off everything on the list?
+So why is it that women only feel comfortable going after an opportunity once they’ve checked every requirement off?

-Why would we waste our time and energy for a company that won’t encourage the advancement of our careers?
+Why would you waste your time at a company that won’t encourage the advancement of your career?

 5 | You’re Getting Contacted About Other Opportunities